• Skip to main content

 The 4th Trimester Project

 The 4th Trimester project brings together new mothers, health care providers, researchers, and other stakeholders to change the way America treats new mothers.
 We believe that no woman should have to sacrifice her health, happiness or life to become a mother.
+Check out NewMomHealth for excellent resources and information.

 During the 12 weeks following delivery, a woman must recover from pregnancy and childbirth, adapt to changing hormones, body image and role, learn to feed and care for her newborn, and navigate relationships and expectations with her partner, family, friends, co-workers and other children if she has them.

+Mothers with limited resources must also access services for themselves and their infants within a system that is often complex and not consumer-centered.
 During this 4th Trimester, many women and their families experience considerable, interrelated biopsychosocial challenges that are insufficiently supported by health care providers, employers and the community.
 These challenges are amplified for women of color in the United States.

 Key Contact: Sarah Verbiest